 Predicted A level grades, A levels, AS levels, or equivalent are not scored as part of the selection process.
 However, any offers made will be conditional on meeting the A level grades or equivalent required to meet the academic conditions of any offers.
 Please visit our undergraduate selection process page to read more about our selection process.

 BBC: must include a B in both biology (or human biology) and chemistry.

-We will not accept citizenship studies, critical thinking, general studies, or global perspectives as your third grade.
+A pass is required in science practical tests, where these are assessed separately.
+We do not accept citizenship studies, critical thinking, general studies, or global perspectives.

-We do not accept A Level resits.
+We do not accept A Level resits for this course.

 - IELTS 7.5 (no less than 7.0 in any element)

-- Pearson Test of English (Academic) 73 (minimum 67)
+- Pearson Test of English (Academic) 79 (minimum 76)

 - Cambridge Proficiency/Advanced test (from January 2015) 191 with no element below 185

-Applicants should complete regular work experience when applying for medicine.
+You’re usually expected to complete regular work experience when applying for medicine.